-- 1. Remove all suspension bogie wheel sets from the vehicle. - Remove cross shaft from each bogie wheel set.
+1. Remove all suspension bogie wheel sets from the vehicle.

+2. Remove cross shaft from each bogie wheel set.
 Check condition of shaft and replace if bent or worn.
-Clean bogie wheel assembly and cross shaft of dirt. - 3.
-Spray bogie wheel springs with Ski-Doo Metal Protector.
+Clean bogie wheel assembly and cross shaft of dirt.

+3. Spray bogie wheel springs with Ski-Doo Metal Protector.
 If unavailable, wipe with cloth soaked in Ski-Doo Oil.
-Apply a coating of low temp grease on cross shaft. - 4.
-Reassemble all bogie wheel sets, making sure each assembly moves freely. - 5.
-Grease each bogie wheel until all old grease is flushed out.
+Apply a coating of low temp grease on cross shaft.

+4. Reassemble all bogie wheel sets, making sure each assembly moves freely.

+5. Grease each bogie wheel until all old grease is flushed out.
 Grease rear axle, at grease fitting.
+(See Fig. 11).

-(See Fig. 11&31). - 6.
-Reinstall all bogie wheel sets.
+6. Reinstall all bogie wheel sets.

-(S3) SKIASSEMBLY
+(S3) SKI ASSEMBLY

-- 1. Wash or brush all dirt or rust accumulation from ski and spring. - 2.
-Apply grease at grease fitting on ski leg. - 3.
-Check wear condition of ski runner and replace if necessary. - 4.
-Apply Ski-Doo Metal Protector on entire ski assembly.
-If unavailable, wipe entire ski assembly with cloth or rag soaked in Ski-Doo Oil.
+1. Wash or brush all dirt or rust accumulation from skis and springs.

+2. Apply oil to spring and allow to run into ski leg.

+3. Check wear condition of ski runners and replace if necessary.

+4. Apply Ski-Doo Metal Protector on entire ski assembly.
+If unavailable, wipe entire ski assembly with cloth or rag soaked in Ski-Doo Oll.